abougouffa/virtual-format/README.md

 ![After virtually formatting the buffer](etc/after-virtual-format.png "After virtually formatting the buffer")

+### Basic usage

+TLDR; you can use this package in one of the three scenarios:

+1. You can call `virtual-format-buffer`, `virtual-format-region` or `virtual-format-mode` to virtually format the current buffer/region.
+If the command succeeds, the buffer becomes formatted while you can modify the buffer without affecting the original formatting.
+2. If the former commands failed to format the buffer, you can try the `virtual-format-buffer-incrementally`, this command will try to format code blocks from the top-level, and when a block fails, it tries to format each sub-block independently.
+Please note that this strategy is quite slow and can fail for some languages.
+3. As a last resort, in order to **view** a buffer as formatted without modifying it.
+You can call the `virtual-format-view-mode`, this mode is very simple, it only calls the formatter and displays the formatted buffer as read-only.
+No fancy stuff are performed (actually, we don't even need Tree Sitter for this mode).

 ### How it works?

 The idea behind this package is quite simple, for a target buffer, it creates a